alessandrozito98/network-load-balancing/README.md

 ## Description

 A ryu program that send packets to the controller, and for each new connection, choose the lowest cost path, giving less weight to the unloaded connections.
-Finally upload a rule to the switch to send packets without using the controller.
+Finally it will upload a rule to the switch to send packets without using the controller.

 ## Authors